Skip to content

 Terminal window

-wh thing head --shape Location
+wh thing list --shape Location

 wh thing view Location/cave --version 3